Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic Crossings: Source Star Model

-Our approximation is imperfect as certain spectral features depend on the radiation-hydrodynamic solution describing the line-driving wind of a massive star.
-The wind solution can differ between non-rotating and rotating stars.
+Our approximation is imperfect, as certain spectral features depend on the radiation-hydrodynamic solution describing the line-driving wind of a massive star.
+The wind solution can differ between nonrotating and rotating stars.
 Since the relevant observable for our purpose is wide-filter photometry, wind features are not expected to be important.

-For examples shown in the later part of the paper, we will choose a TLUSTY grid with a metallicity $Z=0.2\,Z_\odot$ and a micro turbulence $v_{\mathrm{turb}}=2\,\mathrm{km/s}$.
+For examples shown in the later part of the paper, we will choose a TLUSTY grid with a metallicity $Z=0.2\,Z_\odot$ and a microturbulence $v_{\mathrm{turb}}=2\,\mathrm{km\,s^{-1}}$.
 We will suppress explicit dependence on these two parameters in equations.

 Note that highly magnified stars may be cool stars for which the TLUSTY models are not applicable.
-They may be red supergiant with $T_{\rm eff}=3500$--$4500\,$K~\citep{Diego2023PearlsElGordo}.
-Even the first detected star has a lower effective temperature $T_{\rm eff}=11000$--$14000\,$K~\citep{Kelly2018NatAsM1149}.
-Nevertheless, our framework is completely general that any other stellar atmosphere models appropriate for different stellar types can be incorporated if needed.
+They may be red supergiants with $T_{\rm eff}=3500$--$4500\,$K~\citep{Diego2023PearlsElGordo}.
+Even the first detected star has a lower effective temperature $T_{\rm eff}=11,000$--$14,000\,$K~\citep{Kelly2018NatAsM1149}.
+Nevertheless, our framework is sufficiently general that any other stellar atmosphere models appropriate for different stellar types can be incorporated if needed.
 For a proof of concept, we will consider in this work relatively hot stars for which the TLUSTY templates are valid.

 Let $\tilde S_\lambda(\lambda, T_{\rm eff},\,g)$ be the surface brightness of the TLUSTY model at wavelength $\lambda$.
 The surface brightness for a source star at a redshift $z_s$ observed at wavelength $\lambda$ is